 - It’s less expensive because it doesn’t require excavation and backfill.

-- This type of tank is easier to maintain since visual inspections are possible instantly.
+- This type of tank is easier to maintain since visual inspections are instantly possible.

-- It has a longer lifespan compared to the underground tank that’s prone to corrosion.
+- It has a longer lifespan compared to the underground tank, which is prone to corrosion.

 - Relocation is feasible, and you can even sell it to new landowners.